UM-Deluge-Capstone/Machine-Learning-for-Damage-Assessments/README.md

       Tornado

-For more, please check out our Website (https://rise-above-the-deluge-um.webflow.io/)
+For more information about the impetus of this project, please check out our Website (https://rise-above-the-deluge-um.webflow.io/)